 CBD, short for cannabidiol, has been gaining tremendous popularity in recent years, both in scientific and consumer circles.
-For many, CBD has become part of their daily healthcare routine, but what is CBD and how does it work?
-The purpose of the following information is to further educate you on this naturally occurring chemical compound and provide guidance when choosing products based on your specific needs.
+For many, CBD has become part of their daily routine, but what is CBD and how does it work?
+The purpose of the following information is to further educate you on this naturally occurring chemical compound and provide guidance when choosing CBD products.

 What is CBD?

 CBD is one of the many (over 100 identified) cannabinoids found in the flowers, leaves and stems of the Cannabis plant.
 Also known as phytocannabinoids, these cannabinoids are a group of naturally occurring chemicals that act on specific receptors found in the Endocannabinoid system or ECS.
 The ECS is a recently discovered, specialized biological system that has been found in most animal species, including all vertebrates and some invertebrates and plays an invaluable role in promoting homeostasis, or inner balance.
-Studies have shown that based on its ability to act on this system, CBD has the potential to treat a variety of diseases and ailments with limited to no adverse side effects.
 CBD does not cause the intoxicating effects that are associated with another common cannabinoid, THC (Tetrahydrocannabinol).

 How does CBD work?

 As mentioned above, CBD works on specific receptors (cannabinoid receptors) in the biological system known as the Endocannabinoid System or ECS.
 Most animal species, including many invertebrates, have some form of an ECS.
 In our explanation, we will limit our discussion to the human ECS.